frconor-ebook/meditations/_posts/2025-05-26-the-gift-of-knowledge.md

 *My Lord and my God, I firmly believe that you are here, that you see me, that you hear me.
 I adore you with profound reverence.
 I ask your pardon for my sins and grace to make this time of prayer fruitful.
 My Immaculate Mother, Saint Joseph, my father and lord, my guardian angel, intercede for me.*

-"I have spoken these things. ...
-Because I have spoken these things, sorrow has filled your heart.
+"Because I have spoken these things, sorrow has filled your heart.
 But I speak the truth to you: it is expedient for you that I depart, for if I do not go, the Advocate will not come to you.
 But if I go, I will send him to you.
-And when he has come, he will convict the world of sin and of justice and of judgment: of sin, because they do not believe in me; of justice, because I go to the Father, and you will see me no more; of judgment, because the Prince of this world has already been judged (John 16:1, 4-11)
+And when he has come, he will convict the world of sin and of justice and of judgment: of sin, because they do not believe in me; of justice, because I go to the Father, and you will see me no more; of judgment, because the Prince of this world has already been judged" (John 16:4-11).

 We are finding this week that the Scripture readings that we have in the Mass speak more and more of the Holy Spirit, the Advocate.
 This week and next week, we are sort of being prepared little by little for the great Feast of Pentecost.